coop-columb/supply-chain-forecaster/docs/api/api.md

 The API is organized into the following sections:

 - **Health Check**: Endpoints for monitoring API health
+- **Authentication**: Endpoints for API key management and user info
 - **Models**: Endpoints for managing trained models
 - **Forecasting**: Endpoints for training forecasting models and generating predictions
 - **Predictions**: Endpoints for making predictions with trained models